Skip to content

 Indulge in Traditional Japanese Tea at Sakurai Tea Experience

 You cannot be a true tea addict unless you try this one-of-a-kind experience.
 In a space brimming with glass jars and more than 30 types of green tea, you will have a unique experience at Sakurai.
-Japan is known for its tea ritual, so it only makes sense that you try it for yourself to feel the relaxation and meditation.
+Japan is known for its tea ritual, so it only makes sense to try it for yourself to relax and meditate.
 The founder and owner, Shinya Sakurai, travels the world to gather special leaves for a unique tea taste you’ll never find anywhere else, thanks to his 14 years of study.

 Visit Sensoji, the Oldest Temple in Tokyo